lyha1004/teamSnackOverflow/README.md

 ### in the terminal
 type npm i to install all necessary libraries

-then simply type npm start
+then simply type npm start to see the project